EmilyUbb/Deep_Learning/Write_Up.md

 - MatplotLib and Seaborn for visualizing

 ## Summary
 - The model produced could be improved.
 The has a total precision of 91.9%.
-In order to bring an app to market the precision needs to be as close to 100% as possible.
+In order to bring an app to market the precision needs to be as close to 100% as possible, without sacrificing recall, or the F score.
 This model will need further tuning, and additional data prior to bringing an app to market.

 ## Communication
 Slides and visuals presented